 How can home builders get their listings into the MLS?

-New construction can be listed in any of the six property types available in the system: single family, condo/townhouse, multi-family, land/lots/acreage or commercial and rental.
 It is permissible to list lots under land/lots/acreage and then also list floor plans under single-family.
 However, duplicate listings can be misleading, skew statistics and make Comparative Market Analyses (CMAs) cumbersome.
 No more than three active listings are allowed in the system per Parcel ID number.
 All duplicate listings must be cross referenced in the “Public Remarks” field with the additional MLS numbers, and each listing must be maintained concurrently.
-If the property sells, the Listing Brokerage must report the pending sale and closing on only one listing, and change any additional listings to “Temporarily off Market” or “Withdrawn” status.
+If the property sells, the Listing Brokerage must report the pending sale and closing on only one listing and change any additional listings to “Temporarily off Market” or “Withdrawn” status.
+Read the Canopy MLS Rules and Regulations Section 1.6 for more information about duplicate listings.

-"Ghost” Listings: Each listing must be attached to a specific lot, and the list price must include the price of the lot on which it is listed.
-Additionally, each listing must provide a valid address, legal description and accurate zoning.
-If there is no “Street Number,” then use the lot number in the “Street Number” field as well as the “Lot/Unit” field.
-Canopy MLS does not monitor the “Parcel ID” or “Deed Reference” fields for new construction listings because this information is often not known for new construction listings.
+If there is no “Street Number” then use the lot number in the “Street Number” field as well as the “Lot/Unit” field.
+Canopy MLS does not monitor the “Parcel ID” or “Deed Reference” fields for new construction listings because this information is often not yet known for new construction listings.

-Property Data Forms: The Property Data Forms list all of the required fields for filing a listing with Canopy MLS.
+Property Data Forms: The list all the required fields for filing a listing with Canopy MLS.
 Filling these sheets out before entering a listing greatly reduces the stress of entering a new listing.

 Canopy MLS Subscribers can copy their own listings.
 This feature makes inputting multiple listings much easier.
 Once a listing is copied, the only thing left to do is change the fields that are different like address, parcel ID, deed reference, square footage, etc.